 This should be the first question you ask yourself.
 How many people out there are using mobile apps?
 Specifically, how many are using apps in your genre?
 A Portio research report in March 2013 estimated that there were 1.2 billion people using mobile apps by the conclusion of 2012.
-This number is expected to increase 29.8 percent the next year.
+This number is expected to increase 29.8 percent in the next year.
 This is a good place to begin your market research.

 App Genre and Platforms